tempik/react-redux-meteor/README.md

   - [`connect([mapTrackerToProps], [mapStateToProps], [mapDispatchToProps], [mergeProps], [options])`](docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)
 - [Troubleshooting](docs/troubleshooting.md#troubleshooting)

-## Example
+## What's new in `react-redux-meteor`

-The argument `mapTrackerToProps` is what's new in `react-redux-meteor`
+`mapTrackerToProps` is now the first argument of `connect()`

-The Tracker props are not stored in redux store because they are client read-only and reactive.
+> The Tracker props are NOT stored in redux store because they are client read-only and reactive.
 You can  change Tracker props by calling Meteor methods.

 ```
 const mapTrackerToProps = (state, props) => {
   if (Meteor.subscribe('posts').ready()) {